jimthoburn/picture-gallery/README.markdown

 These files are your data and will only change if you re-run the `npm run create` script or edit them yourself.

+_Running `npm run create` a second time will skip any existing files, even if they would ideally be updated–for example, `.zip` files in the `_archives` folder.
+You can work around this by removing any files or folders that you want to re-create._

 ### How to add a new album

 1. Add your pictures to the `_pictures` folder: